2025 radioactive shrimp recall

-On 18 August 2025, the United States Food and Drug Administration (FDA) issued a statement that shipments of shrimp from Indonesia produced by PT BMS (Bahari Makmur Sejati) had been contaminated by caesium-137.
+On 18 August 2025, the United States Food and Drug Administration (FDA) issued a statement that shipments of shrimp from Indonesia produced by PT BMS (Bahari Makmur Sejati) had received radioactive contamination from caesium-137.
 This initial report indicated that none of the contaminated shrimp had entered the marketplace; an update, on 19 August, stated that three batches sold under the Walmart store brand Great Value had been distributed after a lack of prior detection; in all, shipments of contaminated shrimp had arrived at ports Los Angeles, Houston, Miami, and Savannah.
 The contaminated shrimp were recalled by Walmart.
 Further recalls were issued on August 21 by Southwind Foods of Carson, California and Beaver Street Fisheries of Jacksonville, Florida.

-The contaminated shrimp had been processed by Indonesian seafood supplier Bahari Makmur Sejati (more familiarly known as BMS), all of whose shipping containers were promptly placed on the FDA's seldom-used Import Alert 99-51 list (or "Hot List") and summarily denied entry to the U.S.
+The contaminated shrimp had been processed by Indonesian seafood supplier Bahari Makmur Sejati (more familiarly known as BMS), all of whose shipping containers were promptly placed on the FDA's Import Alert 99-51 list (or "Hot List") and summarily denied entry to the U.S.

-The FDA's threshold for mandatory action is 1200 becquerels per kilogram.
+The FDA's threshold for mandatory action is 1200 becquerels per kilogram (Bq/kg).
 The contaminated shrimp was at 68 Bq/kg, 17 times lower than this threshold (nonetheless 100 times above background levels) and on par with the radiation naturally emitted by the potassium in bananas which is 140 Bq/kg.
 Health physicists from the American Nuclear Society noted that these levels of radioactivity in frozen shrimp were abnormal and warranted further investigation.
-(While one-time exposure would not present an acute hazard to consumers, chronic exposure could damage DNA, thus elevating cancer risk.)
+While one-time exposure would not present an acute hazard to consumers, chronic exposure could damage DNA, thus elevating cancer risk.

-The Jakarta Post and Voice of Indonesia reported on August 20–21 that BMS had halted all production and shipment of shrimp to the U.S. pending investigations by the Nuclear Energy Regulatory Agency (BAPETEN), the National Research and Innovation Agency (BRIN), and the Ministry of Marine Affairs and Fisheries (KKP).
+The Jakarta Post and VOI.id reported on August 20–21 that BMS had halted all production and shipment of shrimp to the U.S. pending investigations by the Nuclear Energy Regulatory Agency (BAPETEN), the National Research and Innovation Agency (BRIN), and the Ministry of Marine Affairs and Fisheries (KKP).

-On August 25 FDA the recall was expanded beyond Walmart's Great Value brand to five others—Arctic Shores, Sand Bar, Best Yet, First Street, and Great American—covering 12 different products.
+On August 25, FDA recall was expanded beyond Walmart's Great Value brand to five others—Arctic Shores, Sand Bar, Best Yet, First Street, and Great American—covering 12 different products.
 The shrimp impacted had been distributed between July 17 and August 8, included both raw and cooked frozen shrimp, and had been distributed to Alabama, Arizona, California, Massachusetts, Minnesota, Pennsylvania, Utah, Virginia, and Washington.
-The recalls en toto now cover 18 states.
+The recalls in total covered 18 states.

 Two further recalls were issued on August 27 and August 28 by AquaStar (USA) Corp of Seattle, Washington.
 The first covered 18,000 bags of 2 lb net of Kroger Mercado Cooked Medium Peeled Tail-Off Shrimp.
 The second recall covered 26,460 packages of refrigerated cocktail shrimp 6 oz, the first recall specifically of cocktail shrimp, covering 27 states.

+Another recall was issued in December 2025 by Direct Source Seafood LLC in Bellevue, Washington.